AzeMusic/MUSIC-VC/README.md

 • !um / !unmute | Unmute the muted stream
 • !ps / !pause | Pause the current stream
 • !rs / !resume | Resume the paused stream
-• !list / !queue | Show the songs in the queue
+• !list / !queue | Sow the songs in the queue
 • !mix / !shuffle | Shuflle the queued playlist
 • !loop / !repeat | Enable or disable the loop mode
 • !lang / language [language code] | Set the bot language in group